bashup/events/README.md

 #### event fire

-`event fire` *event data...* fires a "one shot" event, by invoking all the callbacks for *event*, passing *data...* as additional arguments to each callback.
-All callbacks are removed from the event, and new any callbacks added during the firing will be invoked as soon as all the previously-added callbacks have been invoked.
-(Similar to Javascript promise resolution, except that you can `fire` an event more than once.)
+`event fire` *event data...* fires a "one shot" event, by invoking all the callbacks for *event*, passing *data...* as additional arguments to any callbacks that [registered to receive them](#passing-arguments-to-callbacks).
+All callbacks are removed from the event, and any new callbacks added during the firing will be invoked as soon as all the previously-added callbacks have been invoked (and then are also removed from the event).

+The overall idea is somewhat similar to the Javascript "promise" resolution algorithm, except that you can `fire` an event more than once, and there is no "memory" of the arguments.
+(See [`event resolve`](#event-resolve) if you want something closer to a JS Promise.)

 ````sh
 # `event fire` removes callbacks and handles nesting: